Europe becomes COVID-19's epicentre again, some countries look at fresh curbs | Health

 Europe becomes COVID-19's epicentre again, some countries look at fresh curbs

 Countries including the Netherlands, Germany, Austria and the Czech Republic are taking or planning measures to curb the spread.
-The fresh concerns over what British Prime Minister Boris Johnson described on Friday as "storm clouds" over Europe come as successful inoculation https://www.reuters.com/business/healthcare-pharmaceuticals/countries-making-covid-19-vaccines-mandatory-2021-08-16 campaigns have plateaued ahead of the winter months and flu season.
+Caretaker Dutch Prime Minister Mark Rutte announced https://www.reuters.com/world/europe/netherlands-impose-partial-lockdown-halt-covid-19-surge-media-2021-11-12 a three-week partial lockdown from Saturday, Western Europe's first since the summer.

 Europe has become the epicentre of the pandemic again, prompting some governments to consider re-imposing unpopular lockdowns in the run-up to Christmas and stirring debate over whether vaccines alone are enough to tame COVID-19.